 - Hannibal — Wiener Strasse 69 (hehe).
 A nice cafe with good milkshakes and €5 burgers.
 A bit smoky.

-We also lucked out — we went out to see a few friends of mine and a few friends of his, and both flats were in walking distance of our place.
+I also lucked out — I went out to see a few friends of mine and a few friends of his, and both flats were in walking distance of our place.

 As cold as it was, my time in Kreuzberg is home to warm memories.
 I’m looking forward to coming back to Berlin — preferably in the summer — and exploring this fabulous neighborhood even further.